imp1sh/gosix.net/home.md

 This is a lot like the devices category but those are generally smaller devices that serve in Home Automation or similar applications.

 ## :apple: Operating Systems
 The landscape of Operating Systems is broader than you might think.
 There is not only Windows, macOS and Linux.
-This also covers the mobile devices OS market.
+This also covers the mobile devices OS market and even the more exotic OSes.

 ## :joystick: Games
 This is basically software, too but since it's a huge portion and also because there are games for consoles they get their own category.